yukthap8/AIConferenceSetup/README.md

 ### 1. Open Terminal

-This is usually found at the top of the IDE or can be opened via the IDE's menu (often under View > Terminal or similar).
+This is usually found at the top left of the IDE or can be opened via the IDE's menu (often under View > Terminal or similar).

 If you're on Windows, open a terminal as instructed above.
-After, click the plus symbol and open a WSL terminal.
-You may be prompted to install the Windows Subsystem for Linux (WSL).
+After, click the plus symbol on the right and open a Git Bash terminal.
+You may be prompted to install the Windows Subsystem for Linux (WSL) extension.
 This is necessary to the demonstration.

 ### 2. Create a Virtual Environment

 Navigate to the directory where you cloned this repository and create a virtual environment.
 This will help isolate the Python environment for this project from other Python projects on your system.

-You can create a virtual environment using the following command:
+You can create a virtual environment using the following command in your terminal:
 ```bash
 python3 -m venv venv
 ```